"This recipe for Corned Beef Hash could also be made using left-over roast beef. It's all about the ratio of beef to potato".

 But a well-made corned beef hash is really a great tasting treat; one of the best I've ever tasted was at Harris Ranch on Highway 5, that long stretch of nothingness road leading from northern California to southern California (and back again).
 Just you, the huge semi-trucks, and every kind of fast food known to man.
 Well, maybe not all of them, but we're good with McDonald's, Taco Bell, Burger King...one and sometimes two at each road stop along the road.

 To me, a great corned beef hash is all about the corned beef to potato ratio

 Harris Ranch announces itself as you drive down the road.
-As the largest feedlot and slaughter house of beef in California, with more then 150,000,000 pounds of beef being produced from 800 acres of land; well, let's just say it smells as if it has more than a few cows lolling about.
+As the largest feedlot and slaughterhouse of beef in California, with more than 150,000,000 pounds of beef being produced from 800 acres of land; well, let's just say it smells as if it has more than a few cows lolling about.
 You can smell the ripe tangy juices of cow manure for miles and miles.
-But they supply great beef and the restaurant at Harris Ranch has, as you might imagine, has not only great burgers, but great corned beef hash.
+But they supply great beef and the restaurant at Harris Ranch has, as you might imagine, has not only great burgers but great corned beef hash.

 To me, a good hash is all about the meat to potato ratio and the crunch of a good crust.
 I like about a 50/50 meat to potato ratio, you might like more meat or more potato, but that is the beauty of doing it yourself, you are in control.

 I like mine hash-like, some people like it chunky.
 Again, your choice.
 If you want it chunky, don't use the food processor to process your meat and potatoes, use your fine knife skills, and cut it to the size you prefer.